-- health and well-being facilities to reflect the need of the community; - health awareness; and - increased sports and recreation participation.
+- · health and well-being facilities to reflect the need of the community; - · health awareness; and - increased sports and recreation participation.

-Outcome Strategic Action Target Measures Responsibilities

-6.1 Services 6.1.1 Community Achieve a high health Continuous

-improvement consultation and a and well-being rating improvement of

-strategic approach to from the community.
-Council's

-community health communication and

-and well-being.
-Secure engagement information networks

-from the community with community.

-6.1.2 Appropriate regarding well-being

-facilities developed facilities.
-Maintain facilities

-to engage and create

-community well- infrastructure to

-being at various ensure that

-levels. community have

-higher level of well-

-6.1.3 Strategic being and healthy

-approach to lifestyle choices.

-community health

-and well-being - in Continue to maintain

-partnership with and all efficiencies in all

-lobby for provision of Council provided

-services for the services in Belyuen.

-needs of the

-community.

-6.2 Mental well- 6.2.1 Development of MOU with effects

-being. a sports and and other

-recreation strategy. stakeholders to

-ensure S&R strategy

-6.2.2 Secure is delivered.

-appropriate funding

-to ensure Continue to obtain

-implementation existing levels of

-strategy. funding within

-associated programs.

-6.2.3 Engagement of

-all stakeholders to Regular interagency

-address the needs of working group

-Belyuen. meetings.
+Outcome Strategic Action Target Measures Responsibilities 6.1 Services improvement 6.1.1 Community consultation and a strategic approach to community health and well-being.
+6.1.2 Appropriate facilities developed to engage community well-being at various levels.
+6.1.3 Strategic approach to community health and well-being - in partnership with and lobby for provision of services for the needs of the community.
+Achieve a high health and well-being rating from the community.
+Secure engagement from the community regarding well-being facilities.
+Continuous improvement of Council's communication and information networks with community.
+Maintain facilities and create infrastructure to ensure that community have higher level of wellbeing and healthy lifestyle choices.
+Continue to maintain all efficiencies in all Council provided services in Belyuen.
+CEO / Director Aged & Disability 6.2 Mental well-being.
+6.2.1 Development of a sports and recreation strategy.
+6.2.2 Secure appropriate funding to ensure implementation strategy.
+6.2.3 Engagement of all stakeholders to address the needs of Belyuen.
+MOU with effects and other stakeholders to ensure S&R strategy is delivered.
+Continue to obtain existing levels of funding within associated programs.
+Regular interagency working group meetings.
+CEO / Director Aged & Disability